reddyvp/assignment2-reddy/README.md

 3. take a walk for 350 meters W to reach HyderabadHouse

 ***
-The food that must try by others :</br>
+The food that must try by others:</br>
 *Chicken Tikka Masala

 *Chicken Butter Masala